pyrethrum/webdriver/webdriver-examples/README.md

 One solution is to create a profile in a directory somewhere accessible to geckodriver on the file system:

+TODO:: This has stopped working - work out why - update
 1. Create a new subdirectory in `.profiles` name `WebDriverProfile`, so you will end up with: `/webdriver/webdriver-examples/driver-demo-e2e/.profile/WebDriverProfile`
 2. In Firefox type the following into the search bar: `about:profiles`
 3. `Create New Profile`